filip137/nonlinear-drn-paper/README.md

 Use `simulate_small_network` to simulate a toy network defined directly in JSON.
-The user provides the conductance matrices, input voltages, and diode parameters; no training or model checkpoint is involved.
-Start from the bundled editable example and run:
+The user provides the conductance matrices, input voltages, and diode parameters; no training is done and the function simply sweeps through the input voltages.
+Start from the editable example and run:

 ```bash